Saving the Corredor Azul

 in cooperation with Wetlands International LAC Brazil and Wetlands International Global Office

-The 3,400 km long Paraná-Paraguay river system is one of the world’s last remaining examples of large, free-flowing rivers.
-This Corredor Azul (‘Blue Corridor’) is a system of amazing natural beauty and biodiversity and a unique myriad of land and water habitats.
-If dammed and tamed, its wetlands will be highly degraded and the value and benefits for people lost forever.
+The 3,400 km long Paraná-Paraguay river system is one of the world’s last remaining examples of a large, free-flowing river.
+The Corredor Azul (‘Blue Corridor’) is a system of amazing natural beauty and biodiversity and contains a myriad of unique land and water habitats.
+If dammed and or canalized, its wetlands will be degraded and their immense value and benefits for people lost forever.

-Since its start in 2017, the program has developed strategic alliances with over 25 key organizations in Argentina and Brazil, governmental as well as non-governmental, universities and knowledge centers as well as the private sector.
-Furthermore, seventeen community-based organisations have been involved in the sustainable use of wetlands resources and preservation of their local livelihoods.
+Since its start in 2017, the programme has developed strategic alliances with over 25 organizations in Argentina and Brazil, including governmental bodies, NGOs, universities and knowledge centers, and the private sector.
+Further, 18 community-based organizations have supported in the sustainable use of wetland resources to safeguard their livelihoods.

-Other successful results of the program so far include:
+Other successful results of the programme to date include:

-Safeguarding the Corredor Azul (Paraná-Paraguay wetlands system) as an ecological, social and economic asset for the entire region.
-In ten years, the aim is the conservation of 1 million hectares, the sustainable productive use of 300,000 hectares and the conservation of the fluvial corridor and the three iconic wetlands (Pantanal, Iberá Marshes and Paraná Delta) as a free-flowing connected system.
+Safeguard the Corredor Azul (Paraná-Paraguay wetlands system) as an ecological, social and economic asset for South America.
+The aim is to conserve 1 million hectares of wetlands, achieve sustainable productive use of 160,000 hectares, and maintain the free-flowing river system that connects the three iconic wetlands (Pantanal, Iberá Marshes and Paraná Delta).
+This includes:

 When the fires in their territory in the south region of the Pantanal got out of control, a group of 14 young men of the indigenous Kadiwéu community took matters into their own hands.
 By forming their own fire brigade, they have become true fire fighting heroes.